CEGRcode/plotter/scripts/README.md

 optional arguments:
   -h, --help            show this help message and exit -i input_fn, --input input_fn
-                        the tab-delimited file with ENCFF accessions of BAM files in the first column
+                        the tab-delimited file with 4DNFI accessions of BAM files in the first column
   -o json_fn, --output json_fn
                         the output json filename